C∕2022 E3 (ZTF) Comet

 C/2022 E3 (ZTF) is a long-period comet discovered on March 2, 2022, during the sky survey carried out by the Zwicky Transient Facility.
 Its orbital period is estimated at roughly 50,000 years, although it may actually be a single-apparition comet that will never return to the inner Solar System.

 The object was initially classified as an asteroid, but follow-up observations revealed a condensed coma, conclusively confirming its cometary nature.
-At peak brightness the comet reached about magnitude 5, allowing it to be seen through binoculars and — under favorable dark-sky conditions — even with the naked eye.
+At peak brightness, the comet reached about magnitude 5, making it visible through binoculars and, under favorable dark-sky conditions, even to the naked eye.

 Observations